Macron says glyphosate to be banned in France within three years

 Macron announced the move on Twitter after Germany defeated France in a tight vote in Brussels.

 The EU vote cleared the use of glyphosate for the next five years after a heated debate over whether the weed-killer originally developed by Monsanto causes cancer.
-France had pushed for the whole bloc to renew the license for only three years.
-[L8N1NX45N]
+France had pushed for the whole bloc to renew the licence for only three years.

 Despite the 5-year extension, EU rules allow France to unilaterally ban the substance.
 It has already decided to do so for private individuals in 2019.